HolyBlackCat/rcoro/README.md

 Header-only.
 Just clone, add `include/` to the include path, and `#include <rcoro.hpp>`.

-Supported compilers are: GCC 10+, Clang 13+, and the latest MSVC.
+Supported compilers are: GCC 10+ (tested up to 13), Clang 14+ (tested up to 17), and the latest MSVC (last tested on 19.38).
 Clang and GCC are recommended, since they're better at optimizing away the coroutine internals, with GCC being slightly behind.

 Must use C++20 or newer.
 MSVC users must use [`/Zc:preprocessor`](https://learn.microsoft.com/en-US/cpp/build/reference/zc-preprocessor?view=msvc-170).

 [`macro_sequence_for`](https://github.com/HolyBlackCat/macro_sequence_for) is a dependency.
 It's also header-only, clone it as well and add `macro_sequence_for/include/` to the include path.

+If you're using a compiler version I didn't test for, consider building and running `tests.cpp` first.

 ### Using debugger